 From wind-breathing dragons to first crushes, This Is Our Rainbow features story after story of joyful, proud LGBTQIA+ representation.
 You will fall in love with this insightful, poignant anthology of queer fantasy, historical, and contemporary stories from authors including: Eric Bell, Lisa Jenn Bigelow, Ashley Herring Blake, Lisa Bunker, Alex Gino, Justina Ireland, Shing Yin Khor, Katherine Locke, Mariama J. Lockington, Nicole Melleby, Marieke Nijkamp, Claribel A. Ortega, Mark Oshiro, Molly Knox Ostertag, Aisa Salazar, and AJ Sass.

-Katherine Locke lives and writes in a small town outside Philadelphia, where she’s ruled by her feline overlords and her addiction to chai lattes.
-She writes about that which she cannot do: ballet, magic, and time travel.
-She secretly believes all stories are fairytales in disguise.
-Her YA debut, THE GIRL WITH THE RED BALLOON, arrives September 2017 from Albert Whitman & Comapny.
+Katherine Locke lives and writes in a small town outside Philadelphia, where they’re ruled by their feline overlords and their addiction to chai lattes.
+Katherine writes about that which they cannot do: ballet, magic, and time travel.
+They secretly believes all stories are fairytales in disguise.
+Their YA debut, THE GIRL WITH THE RED BALLOON, arrives September 2017 from Albert Whitman & Comapny.

 Nicole Melleby, a born-and-bread Jersey native, is an award-winning children’s author.
 Her middle grade books have been Junior Library Guild Gold Standard selections, and have earned the Skipping Stones Honor Award, as well as being a 2020 Kirkus Reviews best book of the year.
 Her debut novel, Hurricane Season, was a Lambda Literary Award finalist.
 She currently teaches college literature and creative writing, and spends most of her free time roller skating.
 She lives with her wife and their cat, whose need for attention oddly aligns with Nicole’s writing schedule.